 Performance settings enable you to use the Google Search engine on our website and help us to improve our website by collecting and reporting information on its usage (for example, which of our pages are most frequently visited).

-Where trees have been removed from Council land it is important they are replaced the following planting season in order to sustain our tree heritage.
-New planting will take account of its future impact upon the local and wider environment.
+When trees are removed from Council land, it is crucial that they are replaced in the following planting season to sustain our tree heritage.
+New plantings are carefully chosen to consider their long-term impact on both the local and wider environment.